Jenniferazeng/hyphenateinc.github.io/pages/ios/ios_push_configuration.md

 ### How to renew the certificate

-After the certificate expires, if you want to renew the push certificate, you need to delete the old one in the Easemob management background, and then upload it again. `The name of the upload should be the same as the name of the old certificate`.
+After the certificate expires, if you want to renew the push certificate, you need to delete the old one in the developer console, and then upload it again. `The name of the upload should be the same as the name of the old certificate`.

 ### Can multiple sets of push certificates be delivered under one Appkey